fortrabbit/help/docs/mysql.md

 ## Limits

 Each App has one database named like the App.
-There are no privileges to `CREATE DATABASE`.
+The mysql-user you have received is not granted the privileges to `CREATE DATABASE`.
 Please mind that `CREATE SCHEMA` requires the same permission.

 ### Using MySQL functions, procedures and triggers